-So when you're starting a commercial project, open source by no means equals "free".
-As soon as you include your own working time in the calculation, which you should, costs will run into low five figures before the first version of your online shop can go live.
+So when you're starting a commercial project, "open source" doesn't mean "free".
+As soon as you (rightly) include your own working time in the calculation, costs will run into low five figures before the first version of your online shop can go live.
 This would be significantly more for larger projects.
-That sounds like a lot of money.
-Compared to typical business startups, however, it is a rather small investment.
+It sounds like a lot of money at first but it's a pretty small investment compared with most startups, however.

 - Is your online shop just an additional sales channel for an existing retail shop?

 - Is your product range manageable?
 Do your products have a long life cycle?